 An admirer described him as having bangs that reached to his eyebrows, pixieish eyes and carefully styled hair that covered his ears.
 He dressed the dandy for special occasions in tailored suits, high collars and elegant cravats.

 His dress fitted his role as a Modernist painter who brought European-style painting to America.
 For 25 years John Marin dominated the American art scene with his startling watercolors.
 His work bordered on abstraction, but remained rooted in nature.
 He never abandoned his subjects: New England landscapes, the Manhattan skyline and especially the Maine seacoast.

 His mother died nine days after he was born on Dec.
-23, 1870.
+23, 1870 in Rutherford, N.J.
 His father took him to live with his grandparents and their two unmarried daughters in Weehawken, N.J.
-John Marin stayed with them for 30 years.
+He stayed with them for 30 years.

 His father wanted him to study business, so he attended the Stevens Institute of Technology for a year.
 Then he apprenticed as an architect.
 His aunts knew he hated it and pressured his father to let him go to art school.

 Then in 1905, like many American artists, John Marin went to Paris.
 He supported himself selling etchings of French landmarks to tourists.
 He also started playing with watercolors after he fell in love with the work of James McNeill Whistler, Paul Cezanne and Henri Matisse.